WebauthnWorks/CTAP2.1-Migration-Guide/AuthenticatorConfig.md

 **Generating pinUvAuthParam**
 ```
-**TODO - not sure how to convert subCommandParams to uint8array for merging...**
 pinUvAuthParam = HMAC-SHA-256(sessionPuat, mergeBuffers(32x0xFF, new UInt8Array([0x0d, 0x03]), subCommandParams) // emphasis on subcommand = 0x03
 	       == 5996822955053057056c7a7572f3d84d60d1bea4e4c6d512146090a343d1a264
 ```